ibm-cloud-docs/devsecops-alm/devsecops-alm-vars.md

 |`ibmcloud_api_key`|API key that creates the toolchains. |  |  |
 {: caption="Table 1.
 Template repository" caption-side="top"}

-The variables that are prefixed with `ci`, `cd` and `cc` apply to the CI, CD, and CC toolchains.
+The variables that are prefixed with `ci`, `cd`, and `cc` apply to the CI, CD, and CC toolchains.
 Nonprefixed variables apply to all the toolchains.
 Also, modifying the default values for the prefixed variable inputs causes the prefixed variables inputs to take precedence over nonprefixed variable inputs.
 {: note}

 ## Optional input variables